iotaledger/iota-poex-tool/README.md

-That is it for now, we have covered the basic of Proof of existance using Tangle as a source of truth.
+That is it for now, we have covered the basic of Proof of existence using Tangle as a source of truth.